FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 It is important to remember that installing RCM means install an agent on each device involved in the platform.
-From now on we call the platform rcm platform and the single agent on a device rcm instance.
+From now on we call the platform 'rcm platform' and the single agent on a device 'rcm instance'.
-There should be at least one kind of machine involved in the rcm platform, a server who hosts the rcm instance we call rcm master.
-We call this machine master.
+There should be at least one kind of machine involved in the rcm platform, a server who hosts the rcm instance we call 'rcm master'; we call this machine master.

 This is the base configuration in which you can use only simulated robots on that machine.
 In order to add real robots to the rcm platform there should be